interstitialRedirectModalTitle

 Clear waters tumble over brown rocks to create a waterfall.

-A branch with green, oval shaped leaves and round berry-like fruit hanging down.
+A branch with green, oval shaped leaves and white flowers hanging down.

 Dense, green aquatic plants grow around a bubbling spring flowing out of the ground.